ironyoid/Nami_test_2/README.md

 ## Note
 - It's only up to 16 transmitters posible in this version
 - CRC16 is CRC-16/CCITT-FALSE with 0x1021 poly
+- There is hint in tcp.c to avoid CRC calculation (for tests)